-With private loans, however, you can typically borrow up to the total cost of attendance every year, giving you more flexibility to get the financing you need.
+With private loans, however, you can typically borrow up to the total cost of attendance, minus any financial aid received, every year, giving you more flexibility to get the financing you need.

-Although private loans can be beneficial in certain situations, there are also some major drawbacks that make them less appealing for most students.
+Although private loans can be beneficial in certain situations, some major drawbacks make them less appealing for most students.

 No access to income-driven repayment or forgiveness

-While federal loans offer income-driven repayment plans that reduce payments based on borrowers’ income, most private lenders don’t extend that same generosity.
 Also, if you work as a teacher or in some other form of public service, you may qualify to have some or all of your federal loans forgiven after you meet certain criteria.
-Private lenders don’t come with that option, nor would they be included in any executive action canceling student debt.
+Private lenders don’t have that option, nor would they be included in any executive action canceling student debt.

 Interest rates are based on creditworthiness